usnistgov/OSCAL/redesign-nist-pages/Roadmap.md

 ##### Note: May want to update the graphic with brighter colors and try to simply/streamline text.

->Blockquote The foundation of OSCAL are the catalog and profile layers.
+> The foundation of OSCAL are the catalog and profile layers.

 The catalog layer is a set of security control definitions.
 Examples include the hundreds of controls in NIST SP 800-53, the 100+ controls in ISO 27002, and the practices in COBIT 5.
 Examples are available for the catalog layer within the GitHub repository.